yun-long/MNIST-Docker/README.md

 ### Step_02

-git clone this project to your computer
+run pip3 install nvidia-docker-compose

 ### Step_03

-cd to the root directory of the project
+git clone this project to your computer

 ### Step_04

-run pip install nvidia-docker-compose
+cd to the root directory of the project

 ### Step_04